wp-plugins/daisycon-transactions-dashboard-widget/readme.txt

 == Description ==

 With this plugin, you can see your most recent Daisycon transactions in the Wordpress admin dashboard.
 You can see all the transactions of the last month.

+Disclaimer: This tool is developed by Zonneveld Cloud and not by Daisycon.

 == Installation ==